quickthyme/qloop/docs/reference/QLAnchor.md

 When an Anchor has repeaters applied, then it will `echo` any `value` and `error` changes to each of them.

 By default, it forwards all changes to all repeaters.
-In order to make it conditional, we can set an `EchoFilter`, which gets called prior to forwarding to each repeater.
+In order to make it conditional, include an `EchoFilter`.
 Return `false` from the EchoFilter to block that repeater from receiving the change.

 ##### EchoFilter